QuantEcon/lecture-source-py/source/rst/smoothing.rst

 Outcomes in consumption-smoothing (or tax-smoothing) models emerge from two
 sources:

-*  a decision maker -- a consumer in the consumption-smoothing model or a government in the tax-smoothing model -- who wants to maximize an intertemporal objective function that expresses its preference for paths of consumption (or tax collections) that are *smooth* in the
+*  a decision-maker -- a consumer in the consumption-smoothing model or a government in the tax-smoothing model -- who wants to maximize an intertemporal objective function that expresses its preference for paths of consumption (or tax collections) that are *smooth* in the